Carlos Monzón: Personal life

-Monzón was tremendously popular throughout his career.
-During Monzón's fights, Argentina would stand still, cities had no traffic, and all TV sets and radios were tuned to the fight.
-While filming La Mary, he met famous Argentine actress and model Susana Giménez.
-They started a tumultuous relationship, which led to Monzón's divorce.
-Since then, his glamorous and sometimes violent life was avidly followed by the media.
-He toured Latin America and Europe with Argentine models and actresses.

 While still a champion, a darker side of Monzón began to emerge.
 In 1973, Monzón was shot in the leg by his then wife of 11 years, Mercedes Beatriz García, with whom he had a daughter and two sons (one of whom was adopted).
 The shooting required seven hours of surgery to remove the bullet from Monzón's leg.
 In 1975, he began a very publicized romance with Susana Giménez; they had previously met in the 1974 thriller La Mary, directed by Daniel Tinayre, where the two played husband and wife.
 Monzón hated paparazzi who detailed his affairs.
 He went to Italy with Giménez to participate in a movie, and started increasingly traveling with her to locations in Brazil and the rest of Latin America, allowing himself be seen with her, although still legally married.
 He was accused of domestic violence and of beating paparazzi.

 Monzón was repeatedly detained by the police.
-Giménez began wearing sunglasses more often, presumably to hide her bruises, and many times, paparazzi had to be hospitalized from the beatings suffered at the hands of Monzón, who had unpredictable violent outbreaks.
+Giménez began wearing sunglasses more often, presumably to hide her bruises, and many times, paparazzi had to be hospitalized from the beatings suffered at the hands of Monzón, who had unpredictable violent outbursts.
 During this period, Monzón and Mercedes Beatriz Garcia finally divorced.

 Susana Giménez left him in 1978.
-After the breakup, Monzón's private life was fairly low key for a number of years.
+After the breakup, Monzón dated Swiss actress Ursula Andress.
 In 1979, he met Uruguayan model Alicia Muñiz, with whom he had an on-and-off relationship for many years.
 They eventually married and had a son together, Maximiliano Roque.
 But his violent behavior continued.
-On February 14, 1988, while vacationing in the resort city of Mar del Plata, after a heated argument, he beat Muñiz.
+On 14 February 1988, while vacationing in the resort city of Mar del Plata, after a heated argument, he beat Muñiz.
 According to the investigation after this incident, he strangled her into unconsciousness, picked her up, and pushed her off the second floor balcony, killing her, during which he followed her in the fall, injuring his shoulder.
 On July 3, 1989, Monzón was found guilty of homicide.
 He received an 11-year prison sentence.

 In January 1995, Monzón was given a weekend furlough while serving his term in Cárcel de Las Flores, Santa Fe Province, to visit his family and children.
 On 8 January 1995, when on his way to returning to jail after the weekend, he and a passenger, Gerónimo Domingo Mottura, were killed instantly when their vehicle rolled over near Santa Rosa de Calchines.
 The other passenger, Monzón's sister-in-law Alicia Guadalupe Fessia, was injured.

 Even in death, Monzón drew a crowd.
 Thousands sang "Dale campeón" ("Go Champ") during his funeral.